Cleveland Clinic logo

 Precipitous Labor

 Precipitous labor is when a baby is born within three hours of regular contractions starting.
 No one knows for sure what causes it.
-Some factors may increase a person’s chances of precipitous labor, such as having a fast labor before, high blood pressure or having a small baby.
+Some factors may increase your chances of precipitous labor, like high blood pressure, having a fast labor before or having a small baby.

 Advertisement